rationalpov/mentalModel/sizeAndScale.md

 if we scale the cube to 10cm in lengh, the cube will has a surface area of 600cm, and weight 1000 g

-we can see from this example, the lengh scales 10X, the surface area scales 100X, and weight, scales to 1000X
+we can see from this example, the lengh scales 10X, the surface area scales 100X, and size, scales to 1000X

+In our physical world, Strengh is a function of objects cross area. but the weight is a function of the size.

+That means if we scale an object 10 times in length, its relative strengh will decrease by 10 times.